dartmouth-cs52/dartmouth-cs52.github.io/lectures/15_websockets/index_slides.md

 ---
-name: Why Not Sockes for EVERYTHING?
+name: Why Not Sockets for EVERYTHING?

 * low level protocol means more things to implement
   * how to create/update/delete resources